top of page

 Often coined the Grand Canyon of the Hawaiian Islands, Waimea Canyon is home to hiking trails, scenic drives and sweeping viewpoints.
 It's a bit of a journey to reach the state park (especially for visitors coming from Princeville), but it really is a must-visit while on Kauai.
 The 14-mile canyon is loaded with hiking trails - research ahead of time to select an adventure best suited to your hiking abilities.
 My favorites are the Awa'awapuhi Trail, Waimea Canyon Trail and Waipoo Falls.

-The best pool scene on the island is at the Grant Hyatt Resort & Spa.
-Outfit details: Lovers + Friends one piece, linked here.
+The best pool scene on the island is at the Grand Hyatt Resort & Spa.

 GRAND HYATT KAUAI RESORT & SPA